Bethany England: Senior

 In August 2019, England earned her first senior England call up for friendlies against Belgium and Norway.
 In October 2019, she scored her first goal as a substitute in a 2–1 defeat to Brazil.
 She scored the game-opening goal in a 3–2 win over Czech Republic an assist from Nikita Parris a month later.
 In February 2020, she was named to the England squad for the SheBelieves Cup in the United States.
 England manager Phil Neville said of the call-up, "She's playing in a team full of confidence and every time I see her play, she's added a little bit to the game.
 Without doubt she, along with Ellen White, are the best two centre-forwards in England on form and she deserves her place in the squad."
 England made two appearances during the tournament and the team finished third.
 She sustained an ankle injury during training that prevented her from playing in the team's final match.
-In June 2022 she was included in the England squad which won the UEFA Women's Euro 2022.
+In June 2022 she was included in the England squad which won the UEFA Euro 2022.

+On 31 May 2023, England was named to the squad for the 2023 FIFA World Cup in July 2023.
+England has been awarded Legacy number 213 by The Football Association.

 Personal life

-England is openly lesbian, her girlfriend is Stephanie Williams.
+On 7 June 2025, England married Welsh footballer Stephanie Williams.